ZeeshanM20/datarock-shopping-ts/README.md

 ## Overview

-This repository contains a TypeScript implementation of a flexible and extensible checkout system for Datarocks new computer store.
-The system is designed to handle dynamic pricing rules and promotions for various products, ensuring it can easily adapt to changing requirements in the future.
-The checkout system adheres to best practices in software development, ensuring high-quality code that is easy to maintain, extend, and test.
+This repository contains a TypeScript implementation of a flexible and extensible checkout system for Datarocks' new computer store.
+It supports dynamic pricing rules and promotions for various products, making it adaptable to future changes.
+The system follows best practices in software development, ensuring high-quality, maintainable, testable, and scalable code.

 - **Code Quality**: Clear structure with separation of concerns.
-- **Maintainability**: Uses classes for pricing rules to allow easy expansion.
+- **Maintainability**: Classes for pricing rules allow easy expansion.
-- **Testability**: Includes unit tests for core functionalities.
+- **Testability**: Unit tests for core functionalities.
 - **Scalability**: Supports flexible pricing rule extensions.

 ## Features

-- **Pricing Rules Implemented**:
+- **Implemented Pricing Rules**:
   - Apple TV "3 for 2" discount.
   - Super iPad bulk discount.
   - MacBook Pro includes a free VGA adapter.